ddbeck/readme-checklist/checklist.md

   > `One day I was _____.
 I tried to _____ but _____.
 Instead, I made <PROJECT NAME> to _____.`

+  Or you can try inverting the description, describing what your project is *not* good for.

   Other tips:

   * Write to your reader in the second person (you)